New cosmological bounds on hot relics: Axions $\&$ Neutrinos: Results

-As concerns other datasets considered in our analyses, we notice that the inclusion of CMB lensing measurements from the Planck satellite does not significantly change the neutrino mass bound ($\sum m_{\nu}<0.221\,\rm{eV}$ at 95\% CL) while slightly improves the constraints on the axion mass ($m_a<0.528\,\rm{eV}$ at 95\% CL).
-Instead the combination of Planck and DES data worsens the bounds on the axion mass ($m_a<0.980\,\rm{eV}$ at 95\% CL), leaving almost unchanged the bounds on neutrinos ($\sum m_{\nu}<0.240 \,\rm{ev}$ at 95\% CL).
+As concerns the other datasets involved in our analyses, we notice that the axion mass bounds only weakly change with the dataset.
+For example, the inclusion of CMB lensing measurements from the Planck satellite only slightly improves the neutrino mass bound to $\sum m_{\nu}<0.272\,\rm{eV}$ at 95\% CL, leaving the constraints on the axion mass almost unchanged ($m_a<8.03\,\rm{eV}$ at 95\% CL).
+Instead, the combination of Planck and DES data slightly worsens both the bounds on the axion mass ($m_a<8.40\,\rm{eV}$ at 95\% CL), and the bounds on neutrinos ($\sum m_{\nu}<0.346 \,\rm{eV}$ at 95\% CL).
 This is due to the lower value of the clustering parameter $\sigma_8$ preferred by DES measurements, which is translated into a higher hot thermal relic masses.
-Conversely, the inclusion of Pantheon data leads to a significant improvement both in the constraints on the sum of neutrino masses ($\sum m_{\nu}<0.169\,\rm{eV}$ at 95\%CL) and in those on the axion mass ($m_a<0.280\,\rm{eV}$, at 95\% CL) due to the smaller error in $\Omega_m$.
-As expected, the largest impact on Planck bounds arises from the inclusion of large-scale structure information from BAO measurements, as also discussed in~\cite{DiValentino:2015wba}.
-Massive particles with sub-eV masses as thermal axions and neutrinos suppress structure formation at small scales and therefore galaxy clustering information becomes crucial to set bounds on the amount of dark matter in the form of hot relics.
-Indeed, combining Planck and BAO data we derive the upper bounds $m_a<0.192 \,\rm{eV}$ and $\sum m_{\nu}<0.126\,\rm{eV}$, both at 95\% CL.
-Combining together all the aforementioned datasets, we obtain the very tight and robust 95\% CL upper limits of $m_a<0.372\,\rm{eV}$ and $\sum m_{\nu}<0.107\,\rm{eV}$.
+Conversely, due to the smaller error in $\Omega_m$, the inclusion of Pantheon data leads to a significant improvement in the constraints on the sum of neutrino masses ($\sum m_{\nu}<0.209\,\rm{eV}$ at 95\%CL), but not in those on the axion mass ( $m_a<8.62\,\rm{eV}$, at 95\% CL).

+As expected, the largest impact on Planck bounds arises from the inclusion of the large-scale structure information from BAO measurements.
+As also discussed by~\citet{DiValentino:2015wba}, hot thermal particles as axions and neutrinos suppress structure formation at small scales and therefore galaxy clustering information becomes crucial to set bounds on the amount of dark matter in the form of these relics.
+Indeed, combining Planck and BAO data we derive the upper bounds $m_a<8.14 \,\rm{eV}$ and $\sum m_{\nu}<0.158\,\rm{eV}$, both at 95\% CL.
+Combining together all the datasets, we obtain the robust 95\% CL upper limits of $m_a<8.13\,\rm{eV}$ and $\sum m_{\nu}<0.136\,\rm{eV}$.